 In 1984, the mega American brand Forever 21 was launched in Los Angeles, offering the cheapest of cheap clothing – none of which, as far as I could see on a visit to the shop, was made from anything that could remotely be called ‘natural’ fibres.

 But nasty petrol-based textiles isn’t the only reason Forever21 should be avoided like the plague: the brand refused to sign the Bangladesh Accord, which ensures garment workers’ safety and rights, but it gets far worse:

 - In 2012, five former minimum-wage high school employees filed a class-action lawsuit claiming that the company failed to pay them for hours worked, forcing them to work off the clock and refusing lunch breaks.

-- According to the International Labor Rights Forum, Forever 21 did not join retailers like Gap Inc., Levi Strauss & Co., American Eagle Outfitters, and many other companies in deciding not to buy cotton from labor abusing Uzbekistan factories.
+- According to the International Labor Rights Forum, Forever 21 did not join retailers like Gap Inc., Levi Strauss & Co., American Eagle Outfitters and many other companies in deciding not to buy cotton from labour abusing Uzbekistan-based factories.

 And that’s just the tip of the iceberg!
 Could this be fashion’s most toxic brand?

 So, what can be done about the new online fashion giants?
 Well, firstly, we consumers need to make better decisions.
 These retailers have grown enormously because people buy their crap.
 That has to stop – making a purchase from these brands is a direct endorsement for environmental destruction and human misery.